-Q-I1: How will an airport sponsor submit payment requests for Airport Coronavirus Response Grants for payment requests other than for concession relief?
+Q-I1: How will an airport sponsor submit payment requests for Airport Coronavirus Response Grants?

 - A: FAA will use the existing U.S. Department of Transportation Delphi eInvoicing system for payment requests.
-Payment processes for concession relief grants are discussed starting at Q-CR1, below.
 FAA will review payment requests manually.
 An airport sponsor may submit only a detailed invoice summary with its payment request.
 The invoice summary should include the:

 - Grant Number

 - Airport Name

 - Airport City

 - Airport Location Identifier

 - Services Rendered Dates

 - Invoice Paid Date

 - Vendor Name

 - Billed Amount

 - Payment Request Amount

 - Short summary of expenses billed, including, for example:

 - o Payroll

-- o Utilities (electric, water, phone)
+- Utilities (electric, water, phone)

-- o Service contracts (include type of work)
+- Service contracts (include type of work)

-- o Goods Purchase (include a list of all items purchased)
+- Goods Purchase (include a list of all items purchased)

 - Debt Service Payment (identify whether this is a semi-annual bond payment or monthly payment into a debt service reserve fund)

 - Other (explanation of costs and how they are eligible and related to the airport)